This guideline has been updated by section, with a date stamp for each section.

 Clinicians should screen women 25 years of age or older for gonorrhea and chlamydia at baseline and at least annually if they have or have had a recent sexually transmitted infection, have multiple sexual partners, have had a new sexual partner, or have a sexual partner with symptoms of an STI.

 Clinicians should screen all HIV-infected men with ongoing high-risk sexual behaviors for gonorrhea and chlamydia at baseline and at least annually.
 Clinicians should screen all sites of possible exposure, including the urethra, rectum, and pharynx.

-Clinicians must report all suspected or confirmed syphilis, chancroid, gonococcal, and C trachomatis infections to the local health department of the area where the patient resides according to NYS requirements (also see reportable communicable diseases).
+Clinicians must report all suspected or confirmed syphilis, chancroid, gonococcal, and chlamydial infections to the local health department of the area where the patient resides according to NYS requirements (also see Communicable Disease Reporting Requirements).

 The FTA-Abs and TP-PA confirmatory tests remain positive for life if there has been a history of syphilis infection.
 Some individuals previously treated for syphilis will continue to have a low serum antibody-positive RPR or VDRL.
 A 4-fold increase in RPR serum antibody indicates acute infection or re-infection with syphilis.

 Refer to Management of STIs in HIV-Infected Patients for more information about screening for STIs.